alexanderbatrakov/trimOfTitleTest/README.md

 # Project for test task

 > This project consist a simple algorithm to cut website titles and some unit tests.
-Also are used Allure Report to visialist unit tests results.
+Also is used Allure Report to visialist unit tests results.

 ## <a name="Coverage">Coverage of unit tests</a>